EngrDhee/automatic_credit_debit_operations/README.md

-Credit and Debit Operations Automation Script Introduction
-The Credit and Debit Operations Automation Script is a Python script developed to automate the process of crediting and debiting main and bonus balances of subscriber lines for Globacom Nigeria.
-The script aims to address the challenges faced in manually performing these operations, including tediousness, time consumption, and the potential for human error.
-By automating these operations, the script improves efficiency, accuracy, and ease of troubleshooting.
-The script was designed with security considerations and masking to eliminate hardcoding of sensitive credentials.

-Problem Statement
-The existing process of crediting and debiting main and bonus balances for subscriber lines at Globacom Nigeria suffers from several shortcomings:

-Multiple and Individual Operations
-Difficult Output Interpretation
-Troubleshooting Challenges
-Human Error
-Solution Overview
-The Credit and Debit Operations Automation Script addresses the above challenges by automating the process of crediting and debiting main and bonus balances.
-The script combines all operations into a single script, enhances output readability, logs operations for troubleshooting, simplifies input data injection, and is designed with the future prospect of integration with a web service for GUI use.

-Script Functionality
-Session Management
-Balance Adjustment
-Bucket Adjustment
-Logging
-Input Parsing
-Main and Bonus Operations
-Error Handling
-Getting Started
-To get started with the script, follow these steps:

-Clone the repository.
-Install the required dependencies mentioned in Requirement.txt.
-Run the script using Python 2.7.
-Follow the usage instructions provided below.
-Usage
-Installation:
-Clone the repository to your local machine.
-Ensure Python is installed (python --version).
-Install required dependencies (pip install requests).
-Configuration:
-Ensure a config.ini file is available in the script directory, containing necessary configuration parameters.
-Running the Script:
-Execute the script using Python (python credit_debit.py).
-Pass single operation to Command Line Arguments i.e:
-./credit_debit.py 234xxxxxxxxx main +amount bonus +amount bucket_id
-./credit_debit.py 234xxxxxxxxx main -amount bonus -amount
-Alternatively, provide a filename containing MSISDNs as input for bulk operations i.e.:
-./credit_debit.py filename.txt
-Output:
-The script will generate output files in the IN_Operations_logs/Credit_Debit_logs directory.
-Output files contain details of credit and debit operations performed on subscriber lines.
-Configuration File
-The config.ini file must be configured with the following parameters:

-soap_url: URL for the SOAP service.
-eSM_url: Default URL for the SOAP service.
-header: Headers for the HTTP request.
-key: Key for authentication.
-Soap_username: Username for SOAP service authentication.
-Soap_password: Password for SOAP service authentication.
-acct_query_names: XML names for account query.
-bundle_query_names: XML names for bundle query.
-main_adj_names: XML names for main balance adjustment.
-bucket_adj_names: XML names for bucket adjustment.
-Logging
-Log files are stored in the IN_Operations_logs/Credit_Debit_logs directory.
-Logs include timestamps, log levels, and execution details.
-Contributing
+# Credit and Debit Operations Automation Script

+## Introduction
+The Credit and Debit Operations Automation Script is a Python script designed to automate the process of crediting and debiting main and bonus balances of subscriber lines for Globacom Nigeria.
+It aims to address the inefficiencies and potential errors associated with manual operations.
+By automating these tasks, the script offers significant improvements in:
+- Efficiency
+- Accuracy
+- Ease of troubleshooting

+The script prioritizes security by masking sensitive credentials and eliminating their hardcoding.

+## Problem Statement
+The existing process of crediting and debiting subscriber balances at Globacom Nigeria suffers from several shortcomings:
+- Multiple and Individual Operations: Manual credit and debit operations require separate actions, leading to time consumption and potential inconsistencies.
+- Difficult Output Interpretation: Manual outputs can be challenging to interpret, hindering clear understanding of the actions performed.
+- Troubleshooting Challenges: Troubleshooting manual operations can be cumbersome due to a lack of clear audit trails.
+- Human Error: Manual processes are prone to human error, which can have financial and service-related consequences.

+## Solution Overview
+The Credit and Debit Operations Automation Script tackles these challenges by:
+- Automating Operations: Combining all credit and debit operations into a single script streamlines the process.
+- Enhancing Output Readability: The script generates clear and well-formatted outputs for easy interpretation.
+- Logging Operations: Script execution is logged for effective troubleshooting purposes.
+- Simplifying Input Data Injection: The script offers flexible input options for both individual operations and bulk processing through files.
+- Future Web Service Integration: The script's design allows for potential future integration with a web service for a graphical user interface (GUI).

+## Script Functionality
+The script offers the following functionalities:
+- Session Management: Establishes and manages connections to the relevant systems.
+- Balance Adjustment: Automates credit and debit adjustments for both main and bonus balances.
+- Bucket Adjustment: Enables adjustments to specific bonus buckets.
+- Logging: Records script execution details for audit purposes.
+- Input Parsing: Effectively handles user input for individual and bulk operations.
+- Main and Bonus Operations: Supports independent operations on main and bonus balances.
+- Error Handling: Implements mechanisms to gracefully handle potential errors during script execution.

+## Getting Started
+To use the script, follow these steps:
+1. Clone the Repository
+2. Install Dependencies
+3. Run the Script
+4. Follow Usage Instructions

+## Usage
+1. Installation
+2. Configuration
+3. Running the Script
+4. Output

+## Configuration File
+The `config.ini` file requires the following configurations:
+- `soap_url`
+- `eSM_url`
+- `header`
+- `key`
+- `Soap_username`
+- `Soap_password`
+- `acct_query_names`
+- `bundle_query_names`
+- `main_adj_names`

+## Logging
+- Log files are stored in the `IN_Operations_logs/Credit_Debit_logs` directory.

+## Contributing
 Contributions to the project are welcome.
 To contribute, follow these steps:

-Fork the repository.
+1. Fork the repository.
-Make your changes.
+2. Make your changes.
-Submit a pull request.
+3. Submit a pull request.

-Future Enhancements
+## Future Enhancements
 The script is designed for continuous improvement, and future enhancements are planned:

-Graphical User Interface (GUI)
+- Graphical User Interface (GUI)
-Error Handling
+- Error Handling
-Security Enhancements
+- Security Enhancements

-License
+## License
 This project is licensed under the Globacom License.

-Author
+## Author
 This project was authored by Suleiman Dayo Abdullahi.

-Acknowledgements
+## Acknowledgements
 Special thanks to my Globacom colleagues (Intelligent Network Unit TEAM) for their contributions and support.

-Additional Sections
+## Additional Sections
 For additional information, refer to the script's source code and comments.

-Note: The script is built for Python 2.7.
+**Note:** The script is built for Python 2.7.
 Other modules are inbuilt in Python 2.7.
-Required dependencies are listed in Requirement.txt.
+Required dependencies are listed in `Requirement.txt`.

+---

 This README provides an overview of the script's functionality, usage instructions, configuration details, logging information, contribution guidelines, and author attribution.
-It aims to facilitate understanding and usage of the credit_debit.py script for performing credit and debit operations on subscriber balances.
+It aims to facilitate understanding and usage of the `credit_debit.py` script for performing credit and debit operations on subscriber balances.